Computing solutions to the congruence ${1^n + 2^n + \dotsb + n^n\equiv p \pmod{n}}$: Algorithm for computing and

-There seem to exist many primes $p$ satisfying the condition of Corollary \ref{COR:COND}.
-The following are those smaller than 1000:
+There seem to exist many primes $p$ satisfying the condition of Theorem~\ref{th:COND} (sequence \texttt{A302345} in the OEIS~\cite{OEIS}).
+For example, the only such primes below $1000$ are

-There also exist primes for which $\mathcal{Q}_p$ and $\mathcal{M}_p$ are finite that do not satisfy the condition of Corollary \ref{COR:COND}.
-The following table gives some examples.
+We remark that there also exist primes $p$, for which $\mathcal{Q}_p$ and $\mathcal{M}_p$ are finite but do not satisfy the condition of Theorem~\ref{th:COND}.
+In particular, this holds for $p\in\{19, 79, 193\}$ present in the table above.

-Unfortunately, in some cases we cannot determine if the algorithm stops due to the size of the involved sets of primes.
-For instance, if $p=5$, we have that $X_5[5]$ contains 77 primes and it was impossible to compute $X_6[5]$.
+Unfortunately, in some cases we cannot determine if Algorithm~\ref{Alg1} stops due to the size of the involved sets of primes.
+For instance, for $p=5$, the set $X_5[p]$ contains 77 primes, and it seems infeasible to compute $X_6[p]$.